starshiptroopers/smtp2wr/README.md

 SMTP2WR enables you to route incoming SMTP emails to other SMTP destinations and HTTPS endpoints.
 See smtp2wr.conf and routes.conf on how to configure SMTP2WR.

-SMTP2WR is forked from RTMAIL (https://github.com/themecloud/rtmail) and completely rewritten.
+SMTP2WR was forked from RTMAIL (https://github.com/themecloud/rtmail) and completely rewritten.

 ## Usage